-The article is targeted at men with very little to absolutely no sexual experience or instruction, and is intended to be read shortly before the wedding night.
-For drawings of the genitals and information about the sex organs, see our male and female basic plumbing articles.
+The article is targeted at men with very little to absolutely no sexual experience or instruction and is intended to be read shortly before the wedding night.
+For drawings of the genitals and information about the sex organs, see the His Bits and Her Bits articles.

 One issue which will affect things is how much sexual information and experience your bride has.
 She might never have had an orgasm, and depending on where she is from, she might not even know God created her to have one.
 Even if she knows better, it’s possible that she has some cultural or religious bias against a woman enjoying sex.
 Beyond this, sex is somewhat different for a woman.
 Men’s bodies seem to know what to do even when our minds don’t, but women don’t find the same to be true.
 So the woman has to learn not only facts, but she also has to learn emotionally, culturally, and physically.
 The truth is it’s going to take more time for her to fully enjoy sex than it will for you.

 We feel that life begins at the point that the egg and the sperm join.
 We feel that preventing such joining is not wrong, but destroying the fertilized egg is taking a human life.
 We have also learned that some hormonal methods of birth control can allow joining, but then keep the fertilized egg from developing normally.
-For this reason we feel not all hormonal methods of birth control are not acceptable for Christians.
+For this reason, we feel not all hormonal methods of birth control are acceptable for Christians.
 This leaves condoms, diaphragms or cervical cap, and spermicide.
-None is perfect, and all have their drawbacks.
+None is perfect and all have their drawbacks.
 If you will be using condoms, practice putting them on several times before the wedding – you want to be able to do it easily when the time comes.
-For more information, see our birth control article.
+For more information, see our Birth Control article.